Magnetohydrodynamic generator: Material and design issues

 For MHDs, both alumina (Al2O3) and magnesium peroxide (MgO2) were reported to work for the insulating walls.
 Magnesium peroxide degrades near moisture.
-Alumina is water-resistant and can be fabricated to be quite strong, so in practice most MHDs have used alumina for the insulating walls.
+Alumina is water-resistant and can be fabricated to be quite strong, so in practice, most MHDs have used alumina for the insulating walls.

 For the electrodes of clean MHDs (i.e. burning natural gas), one good material was a mix of 80% CeO2, 18% ZrO2, and 2% Ta2O5.

-Coal-burning MHDs have intensely corrosive environments with slag.
+Coal-burning MHDs have highly corrosive environments with slag.
 The slag both protects and corrodes MHD materials.
-In particular, migration of oxygen through the slag accelerates corrosion of metallic anodes.
+In particular, migration of oxygen through the slag accelerates the corrosion of metallic anodes.
 Nonetheless, very good results have been reported with stainless steel electrodes at 900 K. Another, perhaps superior option is a spinel ceramic, FeAl2O4 - Fe3O4.
 The spinel was reported to have electronic conductivity, absence of a resistive reaction layer but with some diffusion of iron into the alumina.
 The diffusion of iron could be controlled with a thin layer of very dense alumina, and water cooling in both the electrodes and alumina insulators.

-Attaching the high temperature electrodes to conventional copper bus bars is also challenging.
+Attaching the high-temperature electrodes to conventional copper bus bars is also challenging.
 The usual methods establish a chemical passivation layer, and cool the busbar with water.